odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/configure.rst

      - Barcode identifies grouped quantity, not storage location.
    * - Unique barcodes
      - Not available.
-     - Unique barcodes for individual packages (e.g., Pallet #12).
+     - Unique barcodes for individual packages (e.g. Pallet #12).
-     - Barcodes set at the packaging type level (e.g., for a pack of 6).
+     - Barcodes set at the packaging type level (e.g. for a pack of 6).
    * - Reusability
      - Not applicable.
      - Can be disposable or reusable, configured via the :ref:`Package Use